nautobot/nautobot/nautobot/docs/installation/wsgi.md

 ## Setup systemd

-We'll use `systemd` to control both uWSGI and Nautobot's background worker process.
+We'll use `systemd` to control both uWSGI and Nautobot's background worker processes.

 !!! warning
     The following steps must be performed with root permissions.

 ### Nautobot service

-First, copy and paste the following into `/etc/systemd/system/nautobot.service`:
+First, we'll setablish the `systemd` unit file for the Nautobot web service.
+Copy and paste the following into `/etc/systemd/system/nautobot.service`:

 ```
 [Unit]